Eiji Kawashima: Standard Liège

 At the end of the 2014–15 season, he subsequently left the club when his contract expired to pursue more first team football after losing his place to Thuram-Ulien.

 Dundee United

 Scottish Premiership club Dundee United applied for a UK work permit to sign Kawashima in November 2015.
 The signing was confirmed on 29 December, after the work permit had been approved.
-Upon joining the club, Kawashima was described as a "fantastic coup" by Manager Mixu Paatelainen.
+Upon joining the club, he was described as a "fantastic coup" by Manager Mixu Paatelainen.

-He made his debut for the club against city rivals Dundee on 2 January 2016, losing 2–1.
-However, Kawashima's performance received criticism when he was at fault for conceding soft goals.
-Nevertheless, he managed to keep three clean sheets against Hamilton Academical, Ross County and St. Johnstone.
-However, the club were relegated after again losing 2–1 to Dundee on 2 May 2016.
+Kawashima made his debut for the club against city rivals Dundee on 2 January 2016, losing 2–1.
+However, his performance received criticism when he was at fault for conceding soft goals.
+Nevertheless, Kawashima managed to keep three clean sheets against Hamilton Academical, Ross County and St. Johnstone.
+However, Dundee United were relegated after again losing 2–1 to Dundee on 2 May 2016.

-At the end of the season, following the club's relegation, he was released having made 16 appearances.
+At the end of the 2015–16 season, following the club's relegation, he was released having made 16 appearances in all competitions.